Here’s the Problem…

 intended to protect us when we were young,

-the painful emotional residue
+as well as the painful emotional residue

-from early life trauma,
+from early life trauma, can severely

 restrict us, preventing us